For DaVinci Composite Roofing, Remember the Membrane!

 Autumn nights are just starting to offer cooler temperatures, but it’s already time to start thinking about how your roof will handle weather conditions this winter.

-If you're having a new roof installed during these comfortable months prior to the start of ice and snow season, and live in an area where your temperatures can fall below freezing in the winter, then remember to select a premium self-adhered membrane.
-This "protective layer" helps prevent the buildup of potentially damaging ice dams on your roof and overhang areas.
+If you’re having a new roof installed during these comfortable months prior to the start of ice and snow season, and live in an area where your temperatures can fall below freezing in the winter, then remember to select a premium self-adhered membrane.
+This “protective layer” helps prevent damage to the underlying structure if or when an ice dam is present on your roof and overhang areas.

 Our recommendation is to review your options and select the self-adhered membrane that works best for your designer roof project — but don’t eliminate this necessary step.
 Ice dams can cause serious damage to a composite slate roof or simulated shake roofing, so you should take every step to avoid their creation.